marbl/MetagenomeScope/README.md

 MetagenomeScope is an interactive visualization tool designed for (meta)genome assembly graphs.

-MetagenomeScope iteratively decomposes the graph into interpretable structural patterns, visualizes the graph using a [hierarchical layout](https://en.wikipedia.org/wiki/Layered_graph_drawing) algorithm, and includes many helpful features for analyzing the graph at both large and small scales.

-This version of the tool is still a work in progress.
-More to come soon.
+This version of the tool is still a work in progress; more to come soon.

 ## Installation